 What happens if the landlord sues them in court for the rent due after they have left the apartment?

-If the landlord sues them in court for rent due for the rest of the oral or written lease, the survivor has an "affirmative defense" (a defense that can defeat a plaintiff's legal claim even if that claim is true) to the non-payment of rent if the notice of a credible imminent threat was properly given to the landlord or property manager, or if the notice of sexual violence plus supporting documentation was properly given to the landlord or property manager.
+If the landlord sues them in court for rent due for the rest of the oral or written lease, the survivor has an "affirmative defense" (a defense that can defeat a plaintiff's legal claim even if that claim is true) to the non-payment of rent.
+This can be done if the notice of a credible imminent threat was properly given to the landlord or property manager, or if the notice of sexual violence plus supporting documentation was properly given to the landlord or property manager.

 How to use the Safe Homes Act to change the locks